Anna-R-a/ecommerce-application/.github/pull_request_template.md

 ### Score: 75 / 110 :
 	 **Acceptance Criteria:**
 	 *For Issue RSS-ECOMM-1_01: Set up GitHub repository (10 points):*
-- [ x ] A new GitHub repository is created with the project name
+- [x] A new GitHub repository is created with the project name
-- [ ] A README file is initialized with a brief description of the project
+- [x] A README file is initialized with a brief description of the project
-- [ ] A .gitignore file is added to exclude unnecessary files and directories
+- [x] A .gitignore file is added to exclude unnecessary files and directories

 ### Checklist: